JetBrains/intellij-sdk-docs/reference_guide/ui_themes/themes_extras.md

 **Platform Independent Name Attributes**

-`ScrollBar.background` sets the background color for the horizontal scroll bar.
+The horizontal scroll bar background color is set by `ScrollBar.background`.
 This background color is visible only if the horizontal scroll bar's `*.trackColor` has transparency.

+At this time the vertical scrollbar background color cannot be customized.

 **Windows/Linux Name Attributes**

-The `name` attributes for Windows and Linux have the pattern `ScrollBar.Transparent.*`, where the wildcard portion corresponds to the `usage` definitions above.
+The `name` attributes for Windows and Linux scroll bars have the pattern `ScrollBar.Transparent.*`, where the wildcard portion corresponds to the `usage` definitions above.

 **macOS Name Attributes**

 The `name` attribute pattern for the vertical scroll bar is `ScrollBar.Mac.*`.

 The `name` attribute pattern for the horizontal scroll bar depends on the macOS preferences _Show scroll bars_ setting:
   * `ScrollBar.Mac.*` when the _Always_ setting is selected.
   * `ScrollBar.Mac.Transparent.*` when the _When scrolling_ setting is selected.

 The wildcard portion of these patterns corresponds to the `usage` definitions above.